Ragnar711/Clony/README.md

 ## Description

-Clony is a comprehensive platform designed to help you keep track of your favorite movies, TV shows, and animes.
-Whether you're a movie enthusiast, a TV show addict, or an anime lover, Clony has got you covered.
+Clony is your ultimate platform for managing your favorite movies, TV shows, and anime.
+Whether you're a cinephile, a TV series aficionado, or an anime enthusiast, Clony has you covered.

 ## Installation

-### Server-side:
+### Server-side

-1. Run `npm init` followed by `npm install` to set up the server dependencies.
+1. **Install Dependencies**: Begin by running `npm install` to set up the server dependencies.

-2. Create a database using your preferred service provider supported by Prisma.
+2. **Database Setup**: Create a database using your preferred service provider supported by Prisma.

-3. Specify the database URL in the environment file, as mentioned in the Prisma documentation.
+3. **Database Configuration**: Specify the database URL in the environment file, following Prisma's documentation.

-4. In the terminal, execute `npx prisma migrate dev` to synchronize your database with the necessary models.
+4. **Database Migration**: In the terminal, execute `npx prisma migrate dev` to synchronize your database with the necessary models.

-5. Install nodemon globally with `npm install -g nodemon`, then run it in the terminal using `nodemon`.
+5. **Server Launch**: Install nodemon globally with `npm install -g nodemon`, then run it in the terminal using `nodemon`.

-6. The server should now be running; if not, follow any error messages and troubleshoot accordingly.
+6. **Server Status**: Your server should now be running; if not, follow any error messages and troubleshoot accordingly.

-### Client-side:
+### Client-side

-1. Install pnpm globally by running `npm install -g pnpm`, then initialize the project with `pnpm init`.
+1. **Global Package**: Install pnpm globally by running `npm install -g pnpm`.

-2. Install the client-side dependencies by executing `pnpm install`.
+2. **Client Dependencies**: Install the client-side dependencies by executing `pnpm install`.

-3. Start the client-side application with `pnpm run start`.
+3. **Client Start**: Start the client-side application with `pnpm run start`.

 ## Usage